squidfunk/mkdocs-material/docs/reference/icons-emojis.md

 # Icons + Emojis

-One of the best features of Material for MkDocs is the possibility to use [more than 8.000 icons][1] and thousands of emojis in your project documentation with practically zero additional effort.
-Furthermore, custom icons can be added and used in `mkdocs.yml`, documents and templates.
+One of the best features of Material for MkDocs is the possibility to use [more than 8.000 icons][icon search] and thousands of emojis in your project documentation with practically zero additional effort.
+Moreover, custom icons can be added and used in `mkdocs.yml`, documents and templates.

+  [icon search]: #search

 ## Search